Kyounghyunlee/fusion_ode_identification/docs/PHYSICS_INFORMED_TOKAMAK_ODE.md

 ### Data sparsity and observability (all channels)

 - Profiles: `Te`, `ne` with masks on the Thomson grid; edge-biased coverage.
-The data loss uses **all interior masked radii** weighted by per-column coverage (columns observed in more shots receive higher weight).
+The data loss uses **all interior masked radii** with **inverse-coverage normalized weights**: `w_i = (1/coverage_i) / sum(1/coverage_j)`, ensuring each radius receives comparable total weight regardless of whether it is densely or sparsely observed.
+This eliminates the "coverage² punishment" effect where sparse radii were underweighted.
 - Controls: `P_nbi`, `Ip`, `nebar`, `S_gas`, `S_rec`, `S_nbi` are dense 1D; z-scored and clipped.
 Note: `P_rad` is not used in the current training script.
 - Optional scalars: `W_tot`, `P_ohm`, `P_tot`, `H98`, `beta_n`, `B_t0`, `q95`, `li` included only when finite and aligned.
 - Geometry: equilibrium $\rho$, $V'$ when present; otherwise fallbacks as above.
+Per-shot geometry factors (`dr`, `Vprime_face`, `Vprime_cell`, `denom`) are precomputed once during data loading and passed through IMEX args to avoid recomputation in every diffusion solve.

 ### Expected vs. effective dimensions (current packs)